86Box/docs/settings/ports.rst

 * **Loopback Plug:** a serial plug with pins wired together in a null-modem configuration, for use with diagnostic software.

 The *Configure* button (right) opens a new window with settings specific to the selected device, such as the host serial port to use for passthrough.
+All devices can be attached, removed or configured without a hard reset of the emulated machine, as long as the port is not claimed by a :ref:`serial mouse <settings/input:Mouse>` or :ref:`modem <settings/network:Adapter>`.